-Contributions are drawn from biology, botany, climatology, ecology, ecological economics, environmental engineering, fisheries, environmental law, management science, forest sciences, geography, geology, information science, law politics, public affairs, zoology.
-Hence, the journal serves to improve cross-disciplinary communication, and to make ideas and results from any one field available to environmental practitioners from other backgrounds.
+Contributions are drawn from biology, botany, chemistry, climatology, ecology, ecological economics, environmental engineering, environmental law, fisheries, , forest sciences, geosciences, information science, public affairs, public health, sustainability sciences, toxicology, zoology, and a variety of other disciplines, often in combinations determined by interdisciplinary study.
+The journal serves to improve cross-disciplinary communication, and to make ideas and results from any one field available to researchers and environmental practitioners from other backgrounds.

-Submissions need to discuss implications for an international audience before it can be reviewed for Environmental Management.
-In addition manuscript needs to examine a scientific or management hypothesis in order to be likely to receive a favorable review for the journal.
+Submissions need to discuss implications for an international audience before they can be reviewed for Environmental Management.
+Manuscripts also need to examine a scientific or management hypothesis or problem in order to be likely to receive a favorable review for the journal.
+Review papers are considered provided they have a clear rationale and conceptual and methodological approach, and that the findings advance knowledge and understanding rather than only synthesize current knowledge and gaps.
+Case study research is also appropriate, provided that the results and lessons emerging are of relevance to an international audience.
 Descriptions of environmental conditions are not appropriate for the journal.

-As the principal user of the realm of nature, humanity has a major responsibility to ensure that its impacts on the environment are benign rather than catastrophic.
+Society has a major responsibility to ensure that its impacts on the environment are benign rather than catastrophic.
 Environmental Management facilitates this by disseminating the work of both academic researchers and professionals from outside the universities and colleges, including those in business, government, research establishments, and public interest groups.
-The aim is to present a wide spectrum of viewpoints and approaches, and to this end the journal consists of four main sections.
-Forum contains addresses, comments, and opinions about environmental matters.
-Articles in the Profile section describe and evaluate particular case-histories, events, policies, problems, or organizations and their work.
-Papers in the Research section present empirical, technical, or other scientific studies and their findings.
-The section on Environmental Auditing is for articles that cover methods of appraisal and accounting with respect to environmental resources or problems.
-Generally, the empirical research and auditing lead to a better understanding of environmental problems and usually of their solutions, the debate published in the journal's Forum helps construct better environmental research or policies, and Profile articles may contribute to either aim, or both.
+The aim is to present a wide spectrum o f viewpoints and approaches, and to this end the journal consists of four main sections.